DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/multiple-browser-windows.md

 ## Obtain window descriptors

 Window descriptors are objects that reference individual browser windows.
-Window descriptors are useful if you have more than two windows open at once, and want to easily distinguish between them.
+Window descriptors can be used to distinguish between different windows.

 The [t.openWindow](../../reference/test-api/testcontroller/openwindow.md) method returns a window descriptor for the newly open window.